Mark Ruffalo: Historic preservation

 In 2023, Ruffalo sought to block the sale of the West Park Presbyterian Church, a city landmark built in the 1880s, to prevent its demolition and construction of housing in its place.
 The congregation said it could not afford the cost of maintaining the deteriorating church building and wanted to use the proceeds of the sale for charity work.
 He lives in the church neighborhood and has started a campaign to raise money for the building.
 An independent analysis published in October 2023 found that the church would be very expensive to repair.
 West-Park temporarily withdrew its application to demolish the church in January 2024.
 Celebrities and residents had resumed their preservation efforts by 2025, and the New York Court of Appeals ruled in June 2025 that the church's community center, the Center at West Park, could be evicted.
 Afterward, the Center of West Park asked local lawmakers to intervene, and they were given a final eviction notice that July.
+Following further community meetings regarding West-Park, Manhattan Community Board 7 voted in October 2025 to recommend against demolition, and the Landmarks Preservation Commission hosted a hearing that December to determine whether the demolition should be approved.